Evidence & safety

 Why this article exists

-This safety note gives the careful version of the answer: "Why missed sessions should be explained with careful limits" belongs in the blog because it explains the decision before the download.
-For "Why missed sessions should be explained with careful limits", the reader may be in a rushed morning with no time for a long wellness plan, and the job is to choose one cue that already exists in the day.
-This article gives context for "Why missed sessions should be explained with careful limits", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This safety note gives the careful version of the answer: "Careful limit: missed sessions" belongs in the blog because it explains the decision before the download.
+For "Careful limit: missed sessions", the reader may be in a rushed morning with no time for a long wellness plan, and the job is to choose one cue that already exists in the day.
+This article gives context for "Careful limit: missed sessions", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway